How does Alaska wage, overtime and meal-break law work in 2026?

 Most US employers have heard that Alaska minimum wage is rising.
 Fewer realise the day matters as much as the week.

-This page covers two overtime triggers, two minimum-wage steps inside 2026, the tip-credit ban, and the one statutory break rule for workers under 18.
-From 1 January 2026.
+This page covers two overtime triggers, the 1 July 2026 minimum-wage step to $14.00, the tip-credit ban, and the one statutory break rule for workers under 18.

 After that, the rate indexes to the Anchorage Consumer Price Index every January.